When you hit a money crisis your budget is what will get you through it. The problem is, your normal budget just isn’t going to cut it.

 These are just a few ways to get you thinking differently about living on a tight budget.
 I am certainly not advocating you only eat bread all day every day – that’s not healthy!

 But to be successful in creating a strict budget you have to be willing to think differently.
+Think about the things you are wasting money on.

 I would recommend using the cash envelope system when you are being strict with your money.
 At least for the first couple of months.
 It helps you focus on the money you have.